MatthiasUckert/Terminology/README.md

 | **`cat2`** | **Category 2:** Indicator column if the concept is a **GAAP** concept                                                                                           |
 | `cat3`     | **Category 3:** which includes **“IS”** for Income Statement Concepts, **“BS”** for Balance Sheet Concepts and **“CF”** for Cash Flow Statement Concepts        |

+The table below shows the first ten terms of our term list:
 <table class=" lightable-paper table" style="font-family: &quot;Arial Narrow&quot;, arial, helvetica, sans-serif; margin-left: auto; margin-right: auto; font-size: 10px; margin-left: auto; margin-right: auto;">
 <thead>
 <tr>